BenConfig/room-homepage/README.md

 })
 ```

-While the hamburger menu was expanded, it was possible for the user to tab to the slider buttons and interact with the carousel.
-To prevent this I added code which closes the hamburger menu if the first slider button receives focus.
+While the hamburger menu was expanded, it was possible for the user to tab to the slide buttons and interact with the carousel.
+To prevent this I added code which closes the hamburger menu if the first slide button receives focus.
 I also decided to make the hamburger menu close if the user clicks outside of the menu (i.e. the `<main>` element), again so that they cannot interact with the carousel while the hamburger menu is open.
 The hamburger menu also closes if the users resizes the window.

 ### The Carousel
 This was only my second time creating a carousel and it turned out much better than the first.
 The text is also transformed as well as the image.
 Here is the CSS for the slide element.